czlucii/course-dprep/content/docs/exam/examplequestions.md

 Questions will be asked along the course's learning goals, and complexity levels (e.g., knowledge, application, evaluation).
 For details, see [here](../exam#content).

-Below, you can find a few example questions, which will be discussed with students in the final live stream of this course.
+Below, you can find a few example questions, which will be discussed with students in the final live stream of this course before the exam date.

 ## Part 1